OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 1. Select **Don't Send**.

-1. To apply the required color categories to the message or appointment, select the **Select categories** button from the ribbon of the message or appointment window.
+1. To apply the required color categories to the message or appointment, choose **Select categories** from the ribbon of the message or appointment window.

     > The Office Add-ins Smart Alerts Sample task pane appears.